mrismanaziz/Reforestation/README.md

-## How many kids with ADD does it take to change a lightbulb?
-Let's go ride bikes!
+## How come a man driving a train got struck by lightning?
+He was a good conductor.